LukaLiegis/quant/yield_curve_arb/README.md

    creating disconnects that eventually correct as arbitrageurs step in.

 This model identifies these temporary dislocations and assumes they will mean-revert.

+# Key Assumptions and Limitations

+1. **Stationarity Assumption**: We assume that the PCA factors derived from our training window are stable over time.
+During regime shifts (like the 2008 financial crisis or COVID-19), these relationships can break down.

+2. **Transaction Cost Simplification**: We don't model transaction costs realistically.
+   In practice, bid-ask spreads vary by tenor and market conditions.

+3. **Holding Period Simplification**: We use a fixed holding period rather than dynamically determining exit points based on convergence or stop-loss criteria.

+4. **Financing Cost Omission**: We don't account for the cost of financing positions, which would reduce real-world returns, especially for highly leveraged positions.

+5. **Duration/DV01 Mismatch**: We treat each tenor point equally, but in reality, longer-dated bonds have higher duration and thus higher price sensitivity to yield changes.